SAP/commerce-gradle-plugin/docs/Plugin-sap.commerce.build.ccv2.md

 ### `generateCloudProperties`

-Generates `*.properties` files in `CCV2.generatedConfiguration` per aspect and persona as defined in `manifest.json`.
+Generates `*.properties` files (into the folder configured by `CCV2.generatedConfiguration`) per aspect and persona as defined in `manifest.json`.

 Filename schema: `<aspect>_<persona>.properties`.

-The aspect `common` is used for the properties that are defined independent of any aspect.
+The aspect `common` is used for the properties that are shared between all aspects.

 ### `generateCloudLocalextensions`

-Generates a `localextensions.xml` file in `CCV2.generatedConfiguration` based on the `extensions` list in the manifest.
+Generates a `localextensions.xml` file (into the folder configured by `CCV2.generatedConfiguration`) based on the `extensions` list in the manifest.